Dr Alex Kevill

 Kevill, A., Trehan, K., Easterby-Smith, M. and Higgins, D. (2015) ‘Stick or Twist?
 The Practice of Undertaking Life Story Interviews In-The-Moment’, International Journal of Entrepreneurial Behaviour & Research, ISSN 1355-2554

-Trehan, K., Kevill, A. and Glover, J. (In Press) Grasping Roses or Nettles?
+Trehan, K., Kevill, A. and Glover, J. (2018) Grasping Roses or Nettles?
 Losing and Finding Ourselves in Research Projects, in K. Townsend and M. Saunders (Eds) How to Keep your Research Project on Track: Insights from When Things Go Wrong, Edward Elgar Publishing

 Kevill, A. and Analoui, B. D. (2018) An Exploration of Knowledge Sharing Practices, Barriers and Enablers in Small and Micro-Organisations, in J. Syed, P. Murray, D. Hislop and D. Mouzughi (Eds) The Palgrave Handbook of Knowledge Management, Palgrave Macmillan